Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ### 📍 `origin-converter` via `xcm-builder`

-- Defines how to convert an XCM origin, defined by a MultiLocation, into a frame dispatch origin.
+- Defines how to convert an XCM origin, defined by a `Location`, into a frame dispatch origin.
 - Used mainly in the `Transact` instruction.

 Notes:

 - `Transact` needs to dispatch from a frame dispatch origin.
-  However the xcm-executor works with xcm-origins which are defined by MultiLocations.
+  However the `xcm-executor` works with XCM origins which are defined by `Location`s.
 - `origin-converter` is the component that converts one into the other

 ---v

 ### 📍 List of origin converters

-- `SovereignSignedViaLocation`: Converts the multilocation origin (typically, a parachain origin) into a signed origin.
+- `SovereignSignedViaLocation`: Converts the `Location` origin (typically, a parachain origin) into a signed origin.

 - `SignedAccountId32AsNative`: Converts a local 32 byte account `MultiLocation` into a signed origin using the same 32 byte account.